-If a new drawing is created without selecting a template, LibreOffice creates the drawing using a set of properties hard coded into LibreOffice.
-However, any drawing template can be used as the default template for Draw.
-The selected template must be located in the templates folders used for LibreOffice applications and categories.
-See "Template folder location" on page 294 for more information.
+If a new drawing is created without selecting a template, LibreOffice creates a drawing using properties hard coded into LibreOffice.
+However, any drawing template can be used as a default template for Draw.
+The selected template must be in the templates folders used for LibreOffice applications and categories.
+See "Template folder location" on page 284 for more information.